Steven Kwan Preview, Player Props: Guardians vs. Angels

 - The 9.2 strikeouts per nine innings compiled by the Angels pitching staff ranks sixth in MLB.

-- The Angels have the 25th-ranked team ERA among all league pitching staffs (4.81).
+- The Angels have a 4.79 team ERA that ranks 25th among all league pitching staffs.

-- The righty's most recent time out came on Saturday against the Oakland Athletics, when he went six innings, surrendering two earned runs while allowing four hits.
+- In his last time out on Saturday against the Oakland Athletics, the right-hander threw six innings, giving up two earned runs while surrendering four hits.

-- The 27-year-old has amassed a 4.30 ERA and 10.1 strikeouts per nine innings across 20 games this season, while giving up a batting average of .241 to opposing hitters.
+- The 27-year-old has put up an ERA of 4.30, with 10.1 strikeouts per nine innings, in 20 games this season.
+Opponents have a .241 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.